-Print X in the YES box at Q item 18 on page 14 of your tax return if you had a CGT event that did relate to a forestry managed investment scheme interest that you held, other than as an initial participant.
+YES Print X in the YES box at Q item 18 on page 14 of your tax return if you had a CGT event that did relate to a forestry managed investment scheme interest that you held, other than as an initial participant.

-If you selected YES at Q item 18 on page 14 of your tax return because you sold your forestry managed investment scheme interest as a subsequent participant during the year, then you should complete the Capital gains tax (CGT) schedule 2010 (NAT 3423).
-Refer to the Guide to capital gains tax 2010 available on our website.
+If you selected YES at Q item 18 on page 14 of your tax return because you sold your forestry managed investment scheme interest as a subsequent participant during the year, then you should complete the Capital gains tax (CGT) schedule 2011 (NAT 3423).
+See Guide to capital gains tax 2011 available at www.ato.gov.au